oxfordbds/oxfordbds.github.io/archiveofchange.md

 permalink: /change
 ---

-The list of universities and institutions that have committed to some kind of divestment and boycott of complicit companies is constantly growing:
+The list of universities and institutions that have made commitments towards some form of divestment and boycott of companies complicit in Israeli genocide, apartheid, and occupation of Palestine is constantly growing.
-This is a non-exhaustive and growing list of some examples:
+We will be cataloguing a list of some examples here.